wenchonglee/playwright-vs-cypress/README.md

 const response2 = await request.post("https://jsonplaceholder.cypress.io/posts", {
   data: {
+    userId: user.id,
-    // redacted
+    // ...redacted
   },
 });
 const body2 = await response2.json();
+expect(response2.status()).toBe(201);
-// redacted
+// ...redacted
 ```

 Promise chaining can get difficult to read quickly, even though you might not need to do this often in Cypress.
-You also have to learn Cypress's APIs such as `its` & `wrap` instead of what you're used to in native Javascript.
+You also have to learn Cypress's APIs such as `its` & `wrap`, instead of what you're used to in native Javascript.

 ![playwright](playwright-logo.svg) **If you are someone who typically writes async/await for your application code, then Playwright should appeal to you more.**